theeyeofcthulhu/lr/README.md

 It should be useful if you, like me, lack practice with the Russian keyboard layout and want to quickly produce Cyrillic words with the layouts you know.

+The program tries to use ANSI escape sequences combined with readline's hooks to provide a live update of the Cyrillic output.
+Pass '-l' to disable this.

 Uses [GNU readline](https://www.gnu.org/s/readline/) to receive input.

 Examples